content-left-bg.png

 Facilities and equipment hazards Control measures

-Continually assess threat of other vessels.
+Continually assess threat of vehicles or other vessels when loading/unloading vessels.

 Chemicals

 Refuel the vessel safely (e.g. all occupants to disembark prior to refuelling, switch off engines, maintain contact between hose nozzle and fixed pipe to prevent static sparks, ensure no smell of fuel from bilges).
-Do not allow students to refuel vessels.

 Student considerations Control measures